renatahodovan/fuzzinator/docs/tutorial.rst

 =====================

-Let's start with the *minimum configuration* example that defines one SUT with :func:`fuzzinator.call.StdinSubprocessCall`, expecting input from *stdin* and one test generator with :func:`fuzzinator.fuzzer.RandomContent` that simply produces random strings.
+Let's start with the *minimum configuration* example that defines one SUT with :class:`fuzzinator.call.StdinSubprocessCall`, expecting input from *stdin* and one test generator with :class:`fuzzinator.fuzzer.RandomContent` that simply produces random strings.

 .. literalinclude:: ../examples/configs/jerry_minimal.ini